dotnet/aspnetcore/CONTRIBUTING.md

 GitHub supports [markdown](http://github.github.com/github-flavored-markdown/), so when filing bugs make sure you check the formatting before clicking submit.

-## Contributing code
+## Contributing code and content

-We are actively working to allow community code contributions.
-We can't accept code contributions yet, but check back soon for updates.
+We are actively working to allow community code and content contributions.
+We can't accept code and content contributions yet, but check back soon for updates.